If your Chevrolet hood won't stay up but closes as soon you open it, the problem may be due to weak hood struts.

 - Start the engine and turn A/C on and set it to the max cold setting.
 Set the blowing fan to maximum speed.
-Now you are ready to recharge Chevrolet A/C system.
+Now you are ready to recharge the Chevrolet A/C system.
 Add refrigerant as directed by the A/C recharge kit you are using.

 - Press and hold the trigger until your Chevrolet A/C is charged.
 This process can take several minutes.
 When the A/C system is low on freon, the compressor may not be engaged at first.

-- Continue adding refrigerant until your gauge reaches in the charged range.
+- Continue adding refrigerant until your gauge reaches the charged range.
 Do not allow the system to overcharge.

 - This procedure is used to top off the Chevy A/C system.
-If your A/C system is completely empty, you need to remove the air from the system first.
+If your A/C system is empty, you need to remove the air from the system first.